tbala25/NBA-Player_Team-Clusters/README.md

 # NBA Player + Team Clusters

 This project intends to provide player and team archetypes to inform downstream recommendations for NBA teams on Free Agents to target.
-Project is being completed as my Senior Project in the Spring of 2019. *This README is a work in progress*
+Project is being completed as my Senior Project in the Spring of 2019.

-## Authors

-* **Tejas Bala**
+Find summary report here: https://github.com/tbala25/NBA-Player_Team-Clusters/blob/master/Bala%20Capstone%20Final%20Presentation.pdf

 ## Output